 \paragraph{Quantile regression of temperature} \cref{table:tmp_qtr_ncep_test} summarizes results for temperature quantile regression using the NCEP-CFSv2 ensemble.
-Note that we do not include SSTs features for temperature quantile regression in our learned models.
+Note that we do not include SST features for temperature quantile regression in our learned models.
 We observe that all of our learned models are able to significantly outperform all baselines.
 In \Cref{fig:tmp_qtr_loss_ncep_test}, we show the heatmaps of quantile loss of baselines and our learned models.
-We observe that the learned models produce different quality predictions, and the stacked model is able to pick up useful information from them.
-For example, in Arizona and Texas, the Linear QR, U-Net, and RFQR show some errors but in different locations, and the stacked model is able to exploit the advantages of each model.
+We observe that the learned models produce \new{predictions with varied quality}, and the stacked model can pick up useful information from them.
+For example, in Arizona and Texas, the Linear QR, U-Net, and RFQR show some errors but in different locations, and the stacked model can exploit the advantages of each model.